 If you do decide that college is for you, the most important thing is to be sure you can pay for it.
-Consider applying for scholarships, finding an easy part-time job, or even taking a few semesters off to save up before you go.
+Consider using my Debt-Free Degree Scholarship Search to apply for scholarships, finding an easy part-time job, or even taking a few semesters off to save up before you go.
 Believe it or not—you can pay for college without taking out student loans!

 Remember: The caliber of your future will be determined by the choices you make today, especially the financial choices you make about college.